surajthecreator003/PortFolio-Website/README.md

 - cslx class usage for rendeering tailwind css classes dynamically

 - react-intersection-observer for finding out the current view in the screen and using it to update the context state,so when scrolled to that particular section the css of the nav/header automatically changes

+- Skills have a bounce effect whenver you load the site